The Children's Trust is a dedicated source of revenue established by voter referendum

 Our revenues from taxes are based on a 0.5000 mill property tax (the maximum allowed by voter referendum).
-A person owning a home assessed at the median-taxable-value, minus the homestead exemption, in Miami-Dade County will pay $40.88 for this fiscal year.
+A person owning a home assessed at the median-taxable-value, minus the homestead exemption, in Miami-Dade County will pay $45.71 for this year.

-The Children's Trust emphasizes collaboration and partnership in order to provide the programs and services needed by children and families and to effect community-wide change.
-As we have since our inception, The Children's Trust encourages creative approaches to coordinating, integrating and funding services across and within the areas of health, safety, development and to promote increased parental and community involvement on behalf of all our children, while stressing accountability and results.
+The Children's Trust emphasizes collaboration and partnership in order to provide the programs and services needed by children and families, and to effect community-wide change.
+Since its inception, The Children's Trust has encouraged creative approaches to coordinating, integrating and funding services across and within the areas of health, safety, and early development, and to promote increased parental and community involvement on behalf of all children, while stressing accountability and results.

 Visit the Florida Commission on Ethics website and select "Ethics Laws."